-Monterey Pacific, our farming company, manages 7,300 acres of vineyards in Monterey County, all of which are farmed with permanent cover.
+Monterey Pacific manages 16,000 acres of vineyards in Monterey and San Luis Obispo County, all of which are farmed with permanent cover.
 Our cover crop system is unique in that the process and its numerous benefits were discovered by serendipity.
-Doesn’t it always seem that the most elegant and robust solutions are discovered in this manner!
-I will endeavor to take you thru this process of discovery to hopefully demonstrate the beneficial subtleties of this unique sustainable system.
+It seems that the most elegant and robust solutions are discovered in this manner!
+I will endeavor to take you through this process of discovery to hopefully demonstrate the beneficial subtleties of this unique sustainable system.

 Over the intervening years we have learned that cover crops: reduce dust and erosion, increase ambient air temperature, reduce soil compaction by increasing soil tilth, increase organic matter, and provide an environment for beneficial insects.
-Additionally, recent research has shown permanent cover crops increase soil populations of Mycrorizhi and other beneficial bacteria and fungi, which are extremely important to overall plant health and well being.
+Additionally, recent research has shown permanent cover crops increase soil populations of mycorrhizae and other beneficial bacteria and fungi, which are extremely important to overall plant health and productivity.

 So how do we establish and manage this cover crop to maximize its benefits and sustainability?

 When we establish a new vineyard in previously unfarmed, virgin pasture land, we don’t need to plant a cover crop as there is already sufficient seed bank in the soil and surrounding vegetation to inoculate the entire block without assistance.
 Certainly, this is the most desirable establishment scenario.
 However, in a previously cropped site, especially row crops, we need to provide some assistance.